-- 3.7 The detailed analysis or 'scoping' of sustainability objectives, targets and indicators derived from the above plans, policies and programmes provided in Appendix 1 considers both the implications for the Local Plan-Site Allocations and for developing the SA Framework. - 3.8 The following list contains the key messages from the reviews of plans, policies and programmes included in Appendix 1.
+- 3.7 The detailed analysis or 'scoping' of sustainability objectives, targets and indicators derived from the above plans, policies and programmes provided in Appendix 1 considers both the implications for the Part 2 Local Plan Site Allocations and Development Management Policies and for developing the SA Framework. - 3.8 The following list contains the key messages from the reviews of plans, policies and programmes included in Appendix 1.
 It shows how each issue is related to the social, economic and environmental themes of SA and the SEA topics identified in paragraph 1.13.

 - 3.9 The key messages list is split into different themes:

 - Accessibility and transport

 - Air quality

 - Biodiversity and habitats

-- Business development and the economy
+- · Business development and the economy

 - Climate change

 - Community safety

 - Education

 - Employment

 - Energy

 - Flood risk

 - Health

+- Historic environment

 - Housing

 - Land use

 - Landscape

 - Resources

 - Rural

 - Sustainable communities

 - Waste

 - Water.

 - 3.10 Each of the key messages identified relate to sustainable development in Broxtowe Borough.